 Under this option, a broadcaster would relinquish its entire six-megahertz channel in the reverse auction in order to share another channel (and its transmission facilities) in exchange for a share of the auction proceeds.
 Each channel sharing broadcaster must retain the ability to broadcast one standard definition stream of programming on the shared six megahertz channel.
 A channel sharing bidder may propose a community of license change if it cannot satisfy signal coverage requirements from the shared transmitter site, so long as the new community meets certain allotment priorities specified in the Report and Order, and is located in the same Designated Market Areas (DMAs).
 More information about channel sharing can be found on the channel sharing page.

 Bid Option: Go off the air

-This option is the most straight-forward.
-A broadcaster would decide to contribute its entire six-megahertz channel to the auction and go off the air, in exchange for a share of the auction proceeds.
-Under this option the broadcaster would be responsible for winding down all business relationships and deconstruction with respect to its facilities.
+Under this option, a broadcaster relinquishes its license and goes off the air in exchange for a share of the auction proceeds.
+Under this option the broadcaster would be responsible for winding down all business relationships and any necessary deconstruction of its facilities.

 Reverse Auction Bidding Process